aistiak/daily-learn/node/readme.md

 3. thread poll
     - worker threads

+__flow__

-an incoming request in sent to the event queue , event loop takes it from the queue and processes it if the request/event has async stuff in it event loop hand it over to the thread pool to run in background thread , when the work in background thread finishes the event is again added to the queue and from there again taken by the event loop to do the sync. stuff
+- an incoming request in sent to the event queue ,
+- event loop takes it from the queue and processes it
+- if the request/event has async stuff in it event loop hand it over to the thread pool to run in background thread ,
+- when the work in background thread finishes the event is again added to the queue and from there again taken by the event loop to do the sync. stuff